Shantang3/ACE-CPT-Notes/Personal Notes/0Chr9-10: Muscular Training.md

 - Concentric (shortening) action - isotonic muscle contraction in which the muscle develops tension and shortens when stimulated; E.g. biceps brachii in the lift phase of a bicep curl.

 - Eccentric (lengthening action) - isotonic muscle contraction in which the muscle lengthens against a resistance.
 E.g. biceps brachii in the lowering phase of a bicep curl.

+In the training, 6 seconds per rep is recommended with 2-3 sec concentric phase and 3-4 sec eccentric phase.

 #### Kinetic chain movement: